djhmateer/djhmateer.github.io/_posts/2024-05-29-rails file upload.md

 - Form upload with single file
 - Form upload with multi files

+- Text input then file upload on next page (no - we don't need it)

 - JS upload
 - JS upload with progress bar and percentage and multi files